Start Free Trial Book a Demo

 There exist both paid and open-source self-hosted solutions that fit the needs of different markets.
 Just because you’re hosting it yourself doesn’t mean you have to own every line of code, remember.
 Sometimes a paid solution can take care of what your company needs while still giving you the control you desire from a self-hosted knowledge base.

 Free solutions can be found in the open-source community, for instance in the productivity and data archiving subcultures.
-At a certain level of being wrapped up in tech, it starts becoming more and more desirable to catalog your life in an easily-accessible way by tagging everything and organizing it all together.
+At a certain level of being wrapped up in tech, it starts becoming more and more desirable to catalog your life in an easily accessible way by tagging everything and organizing it all together.
 That’s what a knowledge base is for!

 Finally, for many industries, security is paramount.
 Someone selling health insurance, for instance, has to abide by HIPAA regulations for their data and make sure that every software product they use also follows the same rules.